 - ICD for diseases

-Further thesauri and classifications can be found in the Basel Register of Thesauri, Ontologies & Classifications.
+Further thesauri and classifications can be found in the Basel Register of Thesauri, Ontologies & Classifications, opens an external URL in a new window.